apemithrandir/self-hosting-guide/public-electrum-server/GUIDE.md

 _Note: Remote port should not be equal to 50001 or 50002 to avoid potential binding issues on your remote server._

 The port you are tunneling should be the regular TCP port 50001 and not the SSL port 50002.
-This is because on the VPS we will be using your cert and key from your Electrum server to apply SSL via nginx when exposing the data to the public.
+This is because the remote server will be performing the SSL encryption via nginx when exposing the data to the public.
 You want to edit the config file for your Electrum Server and make sure the line relating to enabling tcp is uncommented.
 In `fulcrum.conf` this is near line ~120 `tcp = 0.0.0.0:50001`.